The theory behind this method is that all slugs and snails move on a slime layer.

 They crawl over it and hide under it.
-So human hair has clearly failed to deter slugs.
+So human hair has failed to deter slugs.

-Therefore, I made a second attempt with fresh greasy and dirty sheep wool, which has been kindly offered to me by a befriended farmer.
+Therefore, I made a second attempt with raw, greasy, and dirty sheep wool, which has been kindly offered to me by a befriended farmer.